-An artificial disc replacement replaces damaged and worn lumbar disc material between the bones in the spine (vertebrae), and is replaced with a synthetic or “artificial” disc.
-The surgery’s goal is to eliminate back pain while maintaining natural function and mobility of the low back.
-Lumbar artificial disc surgery is an excellent alternative to a spinal fusion, for patients suffering from degenerative disc disease with no spinal deformity or instability.
+A lumbar artificial disc replacement (ADR) replaces damaged and worn lumbar disc material between the bones in the lumbar spine (vertebrae), and is replaced with a synthetic or “artificial” disc.
+The surgery’s goal is to eliminate low back pain while maintaining natural function and mobility of the low back.
+Lumbar artificial disc replacement surgery is an excellent alternative to a spinal fusion, for patients suffering from degenerative disc disease with no spinal deformity or instability.

-The specific advantages of the artificial disc replacement is to maintain the motion, maximize function, and minimize the long-term risks to the discs above and below this level.
-Before Dr. Rodriguez implants the artificial disc, a vascular surgeon makes the surgical approach with a 3-4cm incision just below the waist.
+The specific advantages of the lumbar artificial disc replacement are to maintain the motion, maximize function, and minimize the long-term risks to the discs above and below this level.
+Before Dr. Rodriguez implants the lumbar ADR, a vascular surgeon makes the surgical approach with a 3-4cm incision just below the waist.
 Using a vascular surgeon for the surgical approach minimizes risk to major blood vessels and intestines.

 - Fusion Sparing Surgery

 What Are the Indications For Lumbar Artificial Disc Replacement?